 As far as his favourite WODs go, it should come as no surprise to his fans that he loves Olympic lifting!
 This is where he excels during competitions.
 However, his fitness level shines through during endurance WODs as well.

 Bridges played both baseball and took part in wrestling in high school.
 But it was wrestling that fit for Bridges.
 It was also his skills in wrestling that earned him a full scholarship to Lindenwood University.
 He fell in love with the sport and decided to focus on nothing else but wrestling.

 But Josh yearned for something more, something more challenging.
 That is when he discovered CrossFit.
 Bridges loved both the physical side of CrossFit as well as the mental focus and high level of fitness that it entails.

 Weight: 173 pounds

 Affiliation: Rogue Fitness

-At 5’5″, Bridges is certainly one of the shorter CrossFit athletes.
-However, his results certainly speak for themselves, particularly in 2014 with his best result: 4th in the world and he never lets his height stand in the way of a great performance.
+At 5’5,” Josh Bridges is certainly one of the shorter male CrossFit Games athletes.
+However, his results speak for themselves, particularly in 2014 with his best result: 4th in the world and he never lets his height stand in the way of a great performance.